YuichiYH/Spotify-auto-save/README.md

  - The playlist that you want to copy

 ## To Do
- - automate the 3 arguments so no arguments need to be given, and they can be configurated
+ - Automate the 3 arguments so no arguments need to be given, and they can be configurated
- - add a better way to config client id and secret
+ - Add a better way to config client id and secret
- - create a config file
+ - Create a config file
  - Change redirect URL to an readme or another url
  - Organize files and folders
+ - Add week schelude for when the program will work instead of check the last date